gonzex/test_abidocs/doc/input_variables/rlx.md

 different methods depending ont its value
 (0) if zero, no random generation and xred are taken as they have been introduced by the user
-(1) if one, particles are generated completly random within the unit cell.
+(1) if one, particles are generated completely random within the unit cell.
 (2) if two, particles are generated randomly but the inner particle distance is always larger than a factor of the sum of the covalent bonds between the atoms (note : this is incompatible with the definition of alchemical mixing,